interfaces-to/interfaces-to/README.md

 ### Usage

-Add your favourite tools to your existing Python project with 4 lines of code:
+Turn your OpenAI completion into a fully capable agent with 3 lines of code:

 ```python
 # 1️⃣ import `into`